Ontario, California: Demographics

+Racial and ethnic composition

 The most common country of origin in Ontario besides the United States is Mexico.
 19.04% of Ontario's population is Mexican-born.
 The other most common countries of origin outside the United States in Ontario are the Philippines, El Salvador, Guatemala, Vietnam, Korea, China, Honduras, Thailand and Peru.
 The most common spoken languages in Ontario besides English are Spanish, Vietnamese, Chinese, Tagalog, other Pacific Island language, Korean, Portuguese, Urdu and Arabic.
 Roman Catholicism is the most practiced religion.
 German, Irish, English, Italian and Dutch are the most common ancestries.